globe

 Three characteristics of glass make it especially dangerous to birds.

-Reflection – Especially during daylight hours, the glass reflects familiar habitats, leading to collision.
+Reflection – The glass reflects familiar habitats, especially during daylight hours, leading to collision.

-Transparency – Also largely a daytime problem, birds try to fly through the glass to get to whatever is beyond that seems desirable, such as plants, a place to perch, etc.
+Transparency—This is also largely a daytime problem.
+Birds try to fly through the glass to get to whatever is beyond that seems desirable, such as plants, a place to perch, etc.

-Beacon effect – Particularly hazardous to nocturnally active birds are illuminated buildings, especially under rainy or hazy conditions.
-Birds drop to lower altitudes to get their bearings, and the lights from the buildings attract the birds, with predictably disastrous results.
+Beacon effect—Illuminated buildings are particularly hazardous to nocturnally active birds, especially under rainy or hazy conditions.
+Birds drop to lower altitudes to get their bearings, and the lights from the buildings attract them, with predictably disastrous results.

 These dangers are dramatically exacerbated during migration periods when large flocks migrate through urban areas.
 While most of us envision birds soaring above us and crashing into higher floors, the deadliest areas of buildings are the first three to four floors, as the birds leave the trees to continue their paths south or north.
 Therefore, these floors are the most critical for treatment, so a whole 40-story building doesn’t have to be clad, except for aesthetic purposes.